armanriazi/private/docs/self/programming/OOP/cSharp/Base/class.md

 }
 ```

-## const Fields
+## Const Fields

-const fields are assigned values during their initialization.
+Const fields are assigned values during their initialization.
 Unlike readonly fields, values are not assigned in the constructor.

 > Note: The value of a const field is known at compile time, whereas the value of a readonly field is computed when an instance is made.